Anujakhatri/Anujakhatri/README.md

 Aspiring Data engineer!

-Currently learning on machine learning and Data science..
+Currently learning on Machine Learning and Data science..

 <!---
 Anujakhatri/Anujakhatri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.